 5. Be honest!
 If you tell us nonsense, like you have no competition, or you are not able to tell us where your competitors are better, you lose any chance of a positive report.
 We are very loyal to honest vendors.
 Every vendor we have in our go-to contact list is there, because they either sent us to their competitor or told us we should not be buying yet.
 That goes for both commodities and premium products/services.

 4. Over-scripted = rookie!
 Since we get hit up with cold calls and emails all day long, we can tell who had what sales training.
 Consultative selling, AIDA, AIDCA, Sandler, etc. – we know when you are running each technique on us, we likely paid for same sales training for our teams.
 Letting script take over natural conversation just gets you labeled as a rookie, and we care about our companies too much to let rookies touch them.
 Sales should be a conversation with lots of listening – you can’t script and rehearse that.

 3. Keep your word!
 This is one very common complaint!
 Don’t forget to call when you say you will, send us the information we requested, deliver scopes and quotes on time, etc.

 BONUS MATERIAL: If you are a female, for the love of anything sacred you have, please do not think a short skirt or a stuffed bra will get you a real sale.
-This is not college.
+This is not college frat house.
 We have businesses to run, so please show some class!
 The same goes for men trying to flirt with female employees in our companies – save it for the bar scene!
-We see stuff this like this every day and consider it a liability to our company – we want nothing to do with it.
+We see stuff like this every day and consider it a liability to our company – we want nothing to do with it.

 Photo credit: Helmut Edlmayer